How to Password Protect Files Online

 - No extra software required

-- Recipient doesn't need technical knowledge
+- Recipients do not need technical knowledge

 Cons: